By the end of this section, you will be able to do the following:

 What would you expect to see in a museum of natural sciences?
 Frogs?
 Plants?
 Dinosaur skeletons?
 Exhibits about how the brain functions?
 A planetarium?
 Gems and minerals?
 Maybe all of the above?
 Science includes such diverse fields as astronomy, biology, computer sciences, geology, logic, physics, chemistry, and mathematics (Figure 4).
-However, scientists consider those fields of science related to the physical world and its phenomena and processes natural sciences.
+However, scientists consider those fields of science related to the physical world and its phenomena and processes in natural sciences.
 Thus, a museum of natural sciences might contain any of the items listed above.

 There is no complete agreement when it comes to defining what the natural sciences include, however.
 For some experts, the natural sciences are astronomy, biology, chemistry, earth science, and physics.
 Other scholars choose to divide natural sciences into life sciences, which study living things and include biology, and physical sciences, which study nonliving matter and include astronomy, geology, physics, and chemistry.
-Some disciplines such as biophysics and biochemistry build on both life and physical sciences and are interdisciplinary.
+Some disciplines such as biophysics and biochemistry build on life and physical sciences and are interdisciplinary.
 Some refer to natural sciences as “hard science” because they rely on the use of quantitative data.
 Social sciences that study society and human behavior are more likely to use qualitative assessments to drive investigations and findings.

 Not surprisingly, the natural science of biology has many branches or subdisciplines.
 Cell biologists study cell structure and function, while biologists who study anatomy investigate the structure of an entire organism.
 Those biologists studying physiology, however, focus on the internal functioning of an organism.
 Some areas of biology focus on only particular types of living things.
 For example, botanists explore plants, while zoologists specialize in animals.

-One thing is common to all forms of science: an ultimate goal “to know.”
+One thing is common to all forms of science: an ultimate goal is “to know.”
 Curiosity and inquiry are the driving forces for the development of science.
 Scientists seek to understand the world and the way it operates.
 To do this, they use two methods of logical thinking: inductive reasoning and deductive reasoning.

 Inductive reasoning is a form of logical thinking that uses related observations to arrive at a general conclusion.
 This type of reasoning is common in descriptive science.
 A life scientist such as a biologist makes observations and records them.
 These data can be qualitative or quantitative, and one can supplement the raw data with drawings, pictures, photos, or videos.
 From many observations, the scientist can infer conclusions (inductions) based on evidence.
 Inductive reasoning involves formulating generalizations inferred from careful observation and analyzing a large amount of data.
 Brain studies provide an example.
 In this type of research, scientists observe many live brains while people are engaged in a specific activity, such as viewing images of food.
 The scientist then predicts the part of the brain that “lights up” during this activity to be the part controlling the response to the selected stimulus, in this case, images of food.
 Excess absorption of radioactive sugar derivatives by active areas of the brain causes the various areas to “light up”.
 Scientists use a scanner to observe the resultant increase in radioactivity.
 Then, researchers can stimulate that part of the brain to see if similar responses result.

 Deductive reasoning or deduction is the type of logic used in hypothesis-based science.
-In deductive reason, the pattern of thinking moves in the opposite direction as compared to inductive reasoning.
+In deductive reasoning, the pattern of thinking moves in the opposite direction as compared to inductive reasoning.
 Deductive reasoning is a form of logical thinking that uses a general principle or law to forecast specific results.
 From those general principles, a scientist can extrapolate and predict the specific results that would be valid as long as the general principles are valid.
 Studies in climate change can illustrate this type of reasoning.
 For example, scientists may predict that if the climate becomes warmer in a particular region, then the distribution of plants and animals should change.

 Both types of logical thinking are related to the two main pathways of scientific study: descriptive science and hypothesis-based science.
 Descriptive (or discovery) science, which is usually inductive, aims to observe, explore, and discover, while hypothesis-based science, which is usually deductive, begins with a specific question or problem and a potential answer or solution that one can test.
 The boundary between these two forms of study is often blurred, and most scientific endeavors combine both approaches.
 The fuzzy boundary becomes apparent when thinking about how easily observation can lead to specific questions.
 For example, a gentleman in the 1940s observed that the burr seeds that stuck to his clothes and his dog’s fur had a tiny hook structure.
 On closer inspection, he discovered that the burrs’ gripping device was more reliable than a zipper.
-He eventually experimented to find the best material that acted similar, and produced the hook-and-loop fastener popularly known today as Velcro.
+He eventually experimented to find the best material that acted similarly and produced the hook-and-loop fastener popularly known today as Velcro.
 Descriptive science and hypothesis-based science are in continuous dialogue.

 The Scientific Method

 Biologists study the living world by posing questions about it and seeking science-based responses.
-Known as scientific method, this approach is common to other sciences as well.
+Known as the scientific method, this approach is common to other sciences as well.
 The scientific method was used even in ancient times, but England’s Sir Francis Bacon (1561–1626) first documented it (Figure 5).
 He set up inductive methods for scientific inquiry.
 The scientific method is not used only by biologists; researchers from almost all fields of study can apply it as a logical, rational problem-solving method.

 The scientific process typically starts with an observation (often a problem to solve) that leads to a question.
 Let’s think about a simple problem that starts with an observation and apply the scientific method to solve the problem.
 One Monday morning, a student arrives at class and quickly discovers that the classroom is too warm.
 That is an observation that also describes a problem: the classroom is too warm.
 The student then asks a question: “Why is the classroom so warm?”